molssi-seamm/molssi-seamm.github.io/_sources/index.rst.txt

   adapt them to SEAMM and provide graphical interfaces (GUIs) that help you set up calculations without editing complex input files and structures by hand.
-* Reproducibility and replicability: Computational protocols are captured as shareable graphical flowcharts.
+* `Reproducibility and replicability`_: Computational protocols are captured as shareable graphical flowcharts.
 You can create your own, or start with ones created by experts in a particular domain, tweaking them to fit your problem.